pyOpenSci/handbook/CODE_OF_CONDUCT.md

  > For example, arguing that some people are less intelligent because
  > of their gender, race, religion.

-#### Subtle and unintentional micro-aggressions
+#### Repeated, subtle and unintentional micro-aggressions
 Subtle acts of aggression refer to small, unintentionally harmful mistakes made in conversation.
-These are not necessarily a code of conduct violation when made by mistake.
+These acts are not necessarily a code of conduct violation when made by mistake.

 However, repeating something after it has been pointed out to you that you broke a social rule, or antagonizing or arguing with someone who has pointed out your micro-aggression is considered unwelcoming behavior, and is not allowed in the pyOpenSci community.

 #### Maliciousness towards other community members
 Maliciousness towards other community members: deliberately attempting to make others feel bad, name-calling, singling out others for derision or exclusion.
 For example, telling someone they’re not a real programmer or that they don’t belong at pyOpenSci.
 If somebody makes such a statement without malice, they may still be in violation of the Code of Conduct if their actions are deemed especially/repeatedly unpleasant (see below).

 Being especially or repeatedly unpleasant: for example, if we’ve received reports from multiple pyOpenSci users, team members, or collaborators of agitating, rude, or especially distracting behavior over an extended period of time.

 ## Scope in which the pyOpenSci code of conduct is applied